-8 Free Things to Do in Las Vegas with Kids
+Free Fun Things to Do in Las Vegas

 Found at the Flamingo Hotel.
 The 15 acre wild habitat is full of lush foliage, flamingos, penguins, cranes, turtles, fish and lots of other birds.
-The penguins are fed daily at 8:25am and 2:55pm.
+The penguins are fed daily at 8:25 am and 2:55 pm.
 This was a big hit with the kids.
 You can also take your picture with the parrots, or use the excellent backdrop for exotic family photos.

-Fremont Street Experience – Located in downtown.
+Located in downtown.
 This has a ceiling outside made of 12.5 million lights.
-On the screen they put videos to music.
-(I can’t adequately describe this, but it is awesome) There are also street performers, Elvis and other celebrity impersonators, spray paint artists and more.
+On the screen, you’ll see videos put to music.
+(I can’t adequately describe this, but it is awesome.)
+There are also street performers, Elvis and other celebrity impersonators, spray paint artists and more.
 My kids love watching the guy down there spray paint pictures.

-Hike Springs Preserve – You can take your kids hiking around the Springs Preserve without paying to go into the main part.
-There are 1.8 miles worth of trails split between four themes, with wildlife, native habitats and archaeological sites.
+You can take your kids hiking around the Springs Preserve without paying to go into the main part.
+There are 1.8 miles of trails split between four themes, with wildlife, native habitats and archaeological sites.
 The trails are open from 10 am until dusk.
 Be prepared with plenty of water, sunscreen and hats for all.
 Note that there is a train ride, which you have to pay for; if your kids like trains, you might have to spring for this.

-Mermaid Show – Located in the Silverton Hotel.
+Located in the Silverton Hotel.
 A free mermaid show occurs in the aquarium Thursday – Sunday hourly from 2:15 -8:15 pm.
 The fish are feed daily at 1:30 pm, 4:30 pm and 7:30 pm.
 There are thousands of tropical fish and one or two mermaids swimming.